stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 - `network`: Network access rules for outbound connections.
   - `outbound`: Outbound network access rules, which include:
     - `insecure_allow_all`: If set to `true`, allows unrestricted outbound network access.
-This is not recommended for production use.
+This isn't recommended for production use.
     - `allow_transport`: List of allowed transport protocols (e.g., `tcp`,
       `udp`).
     - `allow_host`: List of allowed hostnames or IP addresses for outbound